AlizadeAlireza/dApp_game_NFT_on-chain_POLYGON/README.md

     we set tokenIdtoLevels increment equal to zero because we must start with level of zero.

     at the end we call the \_setTokenURI and pass it newItemId and tokenURI that is our getTokenURI function.

+### most important function

+-   train():

+    this function take the tokenId and going to change the nft that we interacting with.

+    1. we're going to check if the tokenId being supplied exists.
+    2. require the ownerOf.